bpeterson1663/docker-kubernetes-coursework/Swarm/notes.md

 docker service update --secret-rm
 When removing a secret the container will be redeployed.
 Secret is part of the immutable design of services.
 Not ideal for databases

+Using secrets in local development with docker compose
+- use a bind mount with the secret file (only file based secrets)
+- this is not secure but works great for local development